bevyip/jeffervescence/README.md

 * Add a promote/fav button, just like you did yesterday
 * Add a delete button, just like yesterday
-* Add buttons to move a flick up and down and list
+* Add buttons to move a flick up and down a list

 ### Super Mega Bonus Credit Hyper Fighting